Make Up & Beauty

-Therapist roles such as educational therapists, marriage and family therapists, and organisational therapists may only require us to hold a master’s degree.
-But, other positions, such as clinical psychologists and counselling psychologists, require a PhD or PsyD.
+However, apart from positions like clinical psychologists, counselling and psychotherapy psychologists that require a PhD or PsyD, therapist roles such as educational therapists, marriage and family therapists, and organisational therapists may only require us to hold a master’s degree.

-But the fact is that just about anyone can call themselves a “psychologist” and work under the label.
-Even some psychological approaches like simpler forms of Cognitive Behavioural Therapy involve people working under the broad area of mental health.
+The fact is that just about anyone can call themselves a “psychologist” and work under the label.
+Even some psychological approaches like simpler forms of Cognitive Behavioural Therapy involve people working in the broad area of mental health.
 For example, counsellors, nurses, psychotherapists etc. In some cases, you’ll find that there is no advantage to taking formal qualifications or studying for a degree in psychology, or there will be no need for it.

 But this is where the discussion about chartered psychologists comes in.
 An online search for psychologists working in private practice will show you how often they describe themselves as a Chartered Psychologists.
 This status also helps them to obtain Professional Indemnity Insurance.